day-trips

 Visit the Alpujarra Villages

-About 45 minutes from Sierra Nevada's south side, the Alpujarras offer whitewashed villages clinging to hillsides, slow-travel vibes, and mountain cuisine.
-We drove through Pampaneira, Bubion, and Capileira, then lingered over a mountain-style lunch.
+About 45 minutes from Sierra Nevada's south side, the Alpujarras offer whitewashed villages clinging to green hillsides.
+We drove through Pampaneira, Bubion, and Capileira, then lingered over a long mountain lunch.

 What to Pack for Sierra Nevada

-- Winter only: warm jacket, gloves, snow chains for car
+In winter, add a warm jacket, gloves, and snow chains for the car.

 Sample Day Trip Itinerary